SilenceGeneric/DarkAI/README.md

 DarkAI - Advanced Tool is a powerful software application designed to streamline various tasks such as data collection from the dark web, training advanced language models, quantum optimization, and more.

+## Setup Script

+Make it executable using the following command:

+bash
+Copy code
+chmod +x setup.sh
+To run the script, simply execute:

+bash
+Copy code
+./setup.sh
+#This script will automatically install all necessary dependencies, clone the repository, navigate to the project directory, and run the main script.
+If it doesn't, below is how to set the project up.

 ## Prerequisites

 Before setting up the project, ensure that you have the following prerequisites installed on your system: